 Since the presidential elections period, from August to October 2014, BNDES again became the major focus in the banking transparency debate.
-In August 2014, Conectas, a human rights NGO, published a study on the rules and standards of transparency, accountability and socio-environmental impact assessment mechanisms of the bank.57 In its press release, the NGO expressed that "the report reveals that the lack of transparency at the bank prevents affected communities and society from monitoring the effectiveness of the tools.
-BNDES claims it has to ensure its loans do not end up financing private business ventures that violate human rights in Brazil or abroad."68 Moreover, one of the researchers that conducted the study concluded that: "BNDES denies access to a wide range of information on the grounds of banking secrecy, the need for additional data systematization, national security, trade secrecy and the risk of the information affecting the price of securities.
+In August 2014, Conectas, a human rights NGO, published a study on the rules and standards of transparency, accountability and socio-environmental impact assessment mechanisms of the bank.
+In its press release, the NGO expressed that "the report reveals that the lack of transparency at the bank prevents affected communities and society from monitoring the effectiveness of the tools.
+BNDES claims it has to ensure its loans do not end up financing private business ventures that violate human rights in Brazil or abroad.
+BNDES denies access to a wide range of information on the grounds of banking secrecy, the need for additional data systematization, national security, trade secrecy and the risk of the information affecting the price of securities.
 All these exceptions are included in Brazil's Access to Information Law.
-However, the error lies in the bank's overly expansive interpretation of them."59
+However, the error lies in the bank's overly expansive interpretation of them."
+59